Oklahoma Marijuana Possession Laws

 What Happens if You Get Caught With Weed Under 18 in Oklahoma?

-Minors below 21 years found with marijuana may face charges under Oklahoma's juvenile court system.
+Minors below the age of 18 found with marijuana may face charges under Oklahoma's juvenile court system.
 Generally, underage cannabis use for recreation is a crime, while medical patients are only permitted to purchase weed through their caregivers.
 As a result, minors caught with either medical or recreational marijuana will face charges which include:

 • Simple ownership is classified as a misdemeanor and is punishable by up to one year in jail.